zhendrikse/tdd/tdd-katas/tell-dont-ask/README.md

-This is a fork of the original Tell Don't Ask Kata of [@rachelcarmena](https://github.com/rachelcarmena/tell-dont-ask-kata).
-I've only added Python3 and Typescript versions.
-Probably I will pull request after a time.
+This is a fork of the original Tell Don't Ask Kata of [@rachelcarmena](https://github.com/rachelcarmena/tell-dont-ask-kata) in Java.
+Here you'll find a Python version.
+A Typescript version is planned as well.

 # Tell Don't Ask Kata
 A legacy refactor kata, focused on the violation of the [tell don't ask](https://pragprog.com/articles/tell-dont-ask) principle and the [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html).